 To the contrary and you fall into the clutches of the translator’s/adapter’s poetic liberties, not the original author’s.
 The product might be good, but it ain’t the same thing.

 I’d feel especially privileged, were I capable of reading ancient Greek or Latin.
 The latter perhaps one day.
 This with the goal of enjoying the respective primary sources in the original.
-But hey, I can apparently read medieval English.
-At least Chaucer’s.
+But hey, I can apparently read medieval English; at least Chaucer’s, the one spoken around London and most influential towards the English spoken today.
 Not a bad consolation.